jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

 4. Now add the ower data.
 In the *New layer* panel, look in the list of *Data sources* for the **owner** source.
 Click the tileset and then select the source layer as the source for this new style layer.

 5. Click the **Style** tab and the map will switch back to style mode displaying your new layers.
-You will see the state data on the map with a default style (black with 100% opacity).
+You will see the population point data on the map with a default style (black with 100% opacity, so it might be hard to see on the dark background).

     <p align="center">
       <img src="Images/Style-Layers.png">